xinxin-zhang/jenkinsTemplate-python/README.md

 Now that Jenkins knows how and when to get a copy of your code, it needs to know how to test it.
 Further down the page, you'll find the **Build** section.
 Click on **Add build step**, then **Execute shell** *\([image](res/jenkinsProjectConfigBuild1.png)\)*.
 In the command window that appears, type: `./runTests.py`.

-One last thing we can do is teach Jenkins how to interpret our test results, giving us a better dashboard to examine our test results, and test history and statistics.
+One last thing we can do is teach Jenkins how to interpret our test results, giving us a better dashboard to examine our test results, and test history with some statistics.
 Under **Post-Build Actions**, click on **Add post-build action**, and select **Publish JUnit test result report**.
 You'll want to enter `**/test-results/*.xml` in the *Test report XMLs* field, because that is where your python script prints out its test results *\([image](res/jenkinsPostbuildJUnit.png)\)*.

 Finally, click **Save** at the bottom.

 If all went well, you'll have just set up push-based continuous testing with GitHub and Jenkins.
-Now let's test it out!
+Now let's try it out!

  * Make some small change to your repository,
  * commit it,